CallMeSoumya2063/MinePatcher/README.md

 # MinePatcher
-A bash script for patching Minecraft on Android utilising text based UI
+A bash script for patching Minecraft for Android utilising text based UI

 # **WIP**